Government-Communication-Service/code-club-2026/README.md

 # Week 1
 ## First web page taster for development

+<p>This week, we will breifly introduce a short coding excercise before building a full website.</p>
+<p>You can follow the instructions below to get started.</p>

 1. Visit https://vscode.dev
 2. Click on New file on the welcome page
 3. Type in “index.html” in the popup